Derek Jardine

 Dialogue Between Disciplines - Post event reflections

-Since the founding of the IES in 1972, the profession has grown considerably and now spans expertise across a variety of specialisms including air quality, land condition, water, and beyond.
-In recognition of the interconnected nature of the challenges facing our environment and the IES's unique position in spanning disciplines across the environmental sector we launched our inaugural Dialogue Beterrn Disciplines Conference in May.
+Since the founding of the IES in 1972, the profession has grown considerably and now spans expertise across air quality, land condition, water, and beyond.
+In recognition of the interconnected nature of the challenges facing our environment and the IES's unique position in spanning disciplines across the environmental sector, we launched our inaugural Dialogue Between Disciplines Conference in May 2024.

 The Dialogue Between Disciplines conference brought together the IES Communities with the aim to break down silos and encourage a collaborative approach to environmental challenges that brings together the unique strengths and perspectives of various disciplines.
 A Community is a group of members brought together around a shared professional interest, goal, or challenge.The IES Communities are an integral part of the IES ecosystem, providing thought leadership for their area of focus, and a forum for members to network, collaborate and shape their sector.
 The current Communities are CEDHE, Climate Action Community, Environmental Impact Assessment, EPIC, FWR, IAQM, Land Condition and Marine and Coastal Science